 How You Could Save Tax With A Furnished Holiday Home.

-Owning a second home is an attraction for us all as an investment but also for a steady income stream.
+Owning a second home is an attraction for us all as an investment and also a steady income stream.

 Firstly, let us gain an understanding of how a Furnished Holiday Home differs to a normal buy to let property investment: